RAIVNLab/FLUID/README.md

 # GeneralizedPerception
-Datas folder structure: The data for each sequence is in the respective folder labeled S(sequence number) <br />
+Data Folder Structure: The data for each sequence is in the respective folder labeled S(sequence number) <br />
 SequenceN: folder containing all samples from 22k needed for sequence N <br />
 SequenceN.npy: The file containing the paths to each img in the order of the sequence <br />
 <br />